golfmanager/api_v1/README.md

 Response:

-The ID of the modified or created resource.
+The ID of the modified or created family.

 ### Subfamilies